devaneyJE/vizLearn-docker/README.md

 ```
 docker run --rm -p 3838:3838 devaneyje/vizlearn
 ```
+The app UI can now be accessed with a web browser at `localhost:3838`.

 ### Using GitHub Repository
 This repo may see updates with configuration files to simplify the installation of this container.
 Currently, the simplest way to use this container is to view instructions at the top of this file.
 To build the image from the Dockerfile in the repository, follow the guide below.